Life At HKUMed

 Scholarships and Prizes

-Scholarships and prizes are awarded to students as a reward for outstanding academic achievement, providing students with financial aid for covering cost of tuition, accommodation, enrichment activity and/or other expenses in university life.
+Scholarships and prizes are awarded to students as a reward for their outstanding academic achievements.
+This kind of financial aid can mostly cover the tuition fee, accommodation expenses, enrichment activity and/or other expenses in university life.
 Students with financial difficulties are supported to pursue their studies and expand their ambitions.

 All of this is made possible with the generous support from a large number of patrons and distinguished graduates.